 Speaking of happy and healthy, your goal should be a happy and healthy life.
 May it be with your ex or without your ex.
 I know right now you may feel like it’s impossible to happy without your ex.
 But that’s not really true.
 You have the capacity to be happy if you make the choice to be happy.
 So, try to accept that you may never get your ex back and make a choice to be happy and healthy no matter what happens in the future.

-2. Give Yourself and Your ex some space
+2. Give Yourself and Your Ex Some Space

-If you’ve read my super articles on getting your ex back or getting your ex-girlfriend back, then you probably no I recommend no contact after a breakup.
+If you’ve read my super articles on getting your ex back or getting your ex-girlfriend back, then you probably know I recommend no contact after a breakup.
 Even if your ex is in a rebound relationship, you should do no contact for a while and focus on yourself.
 So, if you have not started no contact till now, consider starting it as soon as possible.
 If you are still in contact with your ex, tell them that you need some space and time for yourself and you would like to stop contact between the both of you for a while.

 3. Prepare Yourself for After No Contact